 1. Dyslexic Dysgraphia

-In ‘Dyslexic Dysgraphia’, spontaneously written text is illegible, especially when the text is complex.
+In ‘Dyslexic Dysgraphia’, the spontaneously written text is illegible, especially when the text is complex.
 Oral spelling is poor, but drawing and copying of written text are relatively normal.
-Finger-tapping speed (a measure of fine-motor speed) is normal.
+Finger-tapping speed (a measure of fine-motor speed) is average.